Now certified under ANSI/ISO standard 17024:2012. Learn more.

 Originally launched in 2004 as the first professional certification ever offered in information privacy, the CIPP has become the preeminent credential in the field.
 It’s also the IAPP’s single largest educational program with several thousand certified professionals working in the field today (and earning more than they did before certification!)

-There are four CIPP concentrations, each focused on a specific region or sector:
+There are five CIPP concentrations, each focused on a specific region or sector:

 - Canada (CIPP/C)